caspervonb/modes/readme.markdown

 # Mantle
-This module contains methods for interacting with the host environment.
+This module contains methods for interacting with the host window.
 It is an instance of `EventEmitter`.

 Use `require('mantle')`to use this module.
 The following methods are provided: